-Active regional knowledge partnerships and networks generating and disseminating knowledge to DMCs
+Active partnerships with regional knowledge partners generating and disseminating knowledge to DMCs formed

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-1. Work on this RETA centered on supporting knowledge events and knowledge products as well as funding of subprojects.
+1. Work on this RETA centered on supporting knowledge events and knowledge products as well as funding of subprojects and KM activities.

 2. Subprojects approved by the Project Steering Committee and funded by the RETA:

 NEW.
 Approved KM subproject and activities are as follows: